AI Keyboard Workflows: Combine Voice, Prediction, Grammar, Tone and Assistants

 Accessibility Benefits of Integrated AI Keyboard Workflows

 One of the most important aspects of modern AI keyboards is how they improve accessibility.
-These integrated workflows aren't just convenient—they're life-changing for people with various disabilities.
+These integrated workflows aren't just convenient—they're genuinely life-changing for millions of people with various disabilities.
+In 2026, accessibility isn't an afterthought; it's a core design principle driving innovation.

 The accessibility benefits include: